tim661811/onedrive-to-github-documentation-uploader/README.md

 REPO_LINK=github.com/__input_username_of_git_repo__/__input_repo_name__.git

 3. Map your onedrive directory containing all you documents to `/mnt/hgfs/Onedrive/doc`.
 This will make shure the docker container is able to see the documents.

+NOTE: you may have to run the container twice on the first use